 Now that Cyprus has declared its intent to join Schengen it enters a period of evaluation from the EU.
 The country will be required to pass through a 5 step approval process, which will access, amongst other things, the country’s ability to maintain the Schengen area’s border integrity and security.

 It will be required to bolster its immigration infrastructure and carefully align its security and border data collection with the EU’s digital database framework and procedures.
 If Cyprus is able to satisfy EU officials sufficiently with its efforts and investments to maintain Schengen’s borders, it should be approved to join the zone.

 The Republic of Cyprus has faced a number of hurdles to entry to Schengen in the past, not least its ongoing territorial dispute with the Turkish Republic of Northern Cyprus (TRCN).
 The island of Cyprus remains divided between the two nations following a civil conflict in 1974.

 What does it mean for Cyprus to be part of the Schengen Area?

 The Schengen zone of the European Union is a 26 country partnership wherein each member state allows passport-free movement of people within the borders of the travel area.
 This is opposed to requiring immigration checks on entry to each individual country.

 Visitors to Schengen countries need only pass through immigration checks when entering the zone itself.
 Once inside the travel area, it is possible to cross the borders of member states without any further checks or national visas.

-Traveling to a Schengen member state from 2021 will require tourists to register for an ETIAS for short trips of up to 90 days.
+Traveling to a Schengen member state from late 2022 onwards will require tourists to register for an ETIAS for short trips of up to 90 days.
 If Cyprus becomes a member of the travel zone this will be required on a visit to the island nation.
 This visa waiver can be obtained quickly online and once approved allow travelers to visit all Schengen members.